-Breast Augmentation by Fat Transfer is becoming even more popular with women making it an excellent alternative to Breast Transfers.
+Breast augmentation by fat transfer in Adelaide is becoming ever more popular with women turning to it as a great alternative to breast implants.
 But what is it?

 Breast Augmentation By Fat Transfer FAQ’s

 Fat transfer to the breast is permanent.
 However a few variables make this a little difficult to interpret.
 Firstly, post surgical swelling will give the impression of a larger volume which will naturally settle within weeks.
 Secondly, there is a variable rate of fat take (~70-90%), this will also take several weeks to resolve.
 When both these factors are accounted for, a patient who has fat grafting will often feel that the result is smaller than they anticipated, but in truth, the decrease in volume in the short term is expected.
 The fat that does “take” is permanent and natural.